 Richard Hawking writing for The Pen and the Plough

-Slightly Foxed will be publishing A Countryman’s Winter Notebook, a new collection of Adrian Bell’s essays introduced and selected by Richard Hawking, in October 2021
+Slightly Foxed published A Countryman’s Winter Notebook, a collection of Adrian Bell’s essays introduced and selected by Richard Hawking, in October 2021